-Map of the Best Things to Do around Lake Tahoe
+Map of the Best Things to Do in Lake Tahoe

 1. Hike Mt.
 Tallac

-This is one of the more challenging day hikes on Lake Tahoe with 3,500 feet of elevation gain in 10.2 round trip miles.
-If you’re up for the challenge, hiking Mount Tallac was one of our favorite things to do around Lake Tahoe.
+Mt.
+Tallac is one of the more challenging day hikes on Lake Tahoe with 3,500 feet of elevation gain in 10.2 miles round trip.
+But if you’re up for the challenge, hiking Mount Tallac was one of our favorite things to do around Lake Tahoe.
 You’ll want to get an early start to beat the crowds and the heat – think like 7am.
 Bring plenty of water, all of your day hiking essentials, and some snacks for the summit and you’re in for non-stop views and a feat to be proud of.

 Bike the Angora Ridge Loop (Advanced)